Find Nearest Tool

 To include a column in data, select the check box to the left of the column name.
 Deselect the check box to exclude the column.

-- Click to highlight a row, or click and drag down to highlight multiple rows.
+- Select to highlight a row, or drag down to highlight multiple rows.

-- Click the or arrows, or right-click and drag, to move the rows to a new location.
+- Click the up or down arrows, or right-click and drag, to move the rows to a new location.

 The Unknown column is selected by default.
 It allows new columns in the data.
 Move the column to the location where you want a new column to be.

-To change the supported length (characters for string and numeric fixed decimal types) or measurement (bytes for other numeric types) of data in a column, click Size and type a number.
+To change the supported length (characters for string and numeric fixed decimal types) or measurement (bytes for other numeric types) of data in a column, select Size and enter a number.
 Size varies by data type and can be edited for fixed decimal numeric types and all string types.
 See Data Types.

 Use the [data type]: Forced option to ensure a column always contains the expected data type; this is helpful when creating macros.
 See Macros.

-To change the name of a column, click Rename and type the new name.
+- To change the name of a column, select a field in the Rename column and enter the new name.

-To add a description, click Description and type a description.
+- To add a description, select a filed in the Description column and enter a description.

-After selecting or highlighting rows (columns of data) in the table, click Options to view more configuration options:
+After you select or highlight rows (columns of data) in the table, select Options to view more configuration options:

 - Save/Load: Save the column configuration as a .yxft file.
 The Alteryx Field Type File is a text file can be used in other workflows using the Load Field Names or Load File Names and Types options.